aarmey/ml-for-bioe/lectures/Wk8-Lecture16.md

 - SVM became popular because of its success in handwritten digit recognition
 	- 1.1% test error rate for SVM.
 This is the same as the error rates of a carefully constructed neural network, LeNet 4.
 	- Also used in very first self-driving cars (of 90's, not current)
-	- Bested by deep learning
-methods”, one of the key area in machine learning
+	- Later bested by deep learning methods”, one of the key area in machine learning
 - Note: the meaning of “kernel” is different from other methods